PotsdamACM/ARCHIVE-acm-meteor-app/README.md

 ## Tests
 We are currently researching appropriate unit, integration, and acceptance test apis.
 If you have any suggestions, let us know in the issues.

+## Workflow
+We are using waffle.io to manage this project using simple KANBAN styled boards.
+If you would like to join the board, simply go to the link [here](https://waffle.io/SUNYPotsdamACM/acm-meteor-app/join).